adamant/adamant.language.reference/src/ideas.md

 ### Default To Inferred

 Generic parameters can be given a default value.
 However, there are cases where one expects that users of a class will often want to pass one argument but have later arguments inferred.
 As an example, fixed size arrays `Unsafe_Array[n: size, T]` will need the size specified, but will often be able to infer the type parameter.
 Of course, this can already be fairly easily done with `Unsafe_Array[5, _]` at the use site.
 However, it could be useful to allow the class to declare that a parameter can be inferred if it is not used.
 One possible syntax for this would be `Unsafe_Array[n: size, T = _]`.
 Another possible syntax would be to allow curried or nested generics: `Unsafe_Array[n: size][T]`.
 Thus the first argument would be specified, but the second inferred.
 That syntax might imply that using the type would require double brackets as `Unsafe_Array[5][int]` which is odd.

+### Reified Generics

+Ability to explicitly create functions with specific types filled in.
+This would be like "bake" in JAI to some extent.
+As an example of how this could be used, given a function that uses reflection to serialize a type to JSON, one could reify it to get a JSON serializer that was optimized for the given type because the compiler knew exactly all the steps/operations needed.

+### Inline Generic Constraints

+One could use the subtype operator to allow inline generic constraints.
+So instead of `class Foo[T] where T <: Bar` one could write `class F[T <: Bar]`.
+The drawback of this is what Rust noticed that generic parameters can get really cluttered and confusing.

+## Misc

+### Compile Time Only Functions

+Regular functions that are intended to be used only at compile time.
+This would be a modifier or attribute that told the compiler the function couldn't be used at runtime and would ensure that the function was never emitted as compiled code.

+### Package Wide Namespace Alias

+Just like you can give a package an alias in the project file when referencing the package, allow you to specify aliases for namespaces inside that package.
+This could avoid the need to alias the package because you could move all of the declarations to a namespace that didn't conflict.
+In fact, this could almost replace the package alias ability.